react-navigation/react-navigation.github.io/docs/headers.md

 ## Using params in the title

 In order to use params in the title, we need to make `navigationOptions` a function that returns a configuration object.
 It might be tempting to try to use `this.props` inside of `navigationOptions`, but because it is a static property of the component, `this` does not refer to an instance of the component and therefore no props are available.
-Instead, if we make `navigationOptions` a function then React Navigation will call it with an object containing `{ navigation, navigationOptions, screenProps }` -- in this case, all we care about is `navigation`, which is the same object that is passed to your screen props as `this.props.navigation`.
+Instead, if we make `navigationOptions` a function, then React Navigation will call it with an object containing `{ navigation, navigationOptions, screenProps }` -- in this case, all we care about is `navigation`, which is the same object that is passed to your screen props as `this.props.navigation`.
 You may recall that we can get the params from `navigation` through `navigation.state.params`, and so we do this below to extract a param and use it as a title.

 ```js
 class DetailsScreen extends React.Component {